Bookshelf

 You shouldn't be trying extra hard at the beginning, or cutting yourself short on the end.
 A perfect GMAT experience would be spending about 1:45 per question, comfortably completing the ones you know how to do, and guessing on those you don't.
 There's no benefit in weighting your time toward the beginning, or spending several minutes on any single question.
 Don't let anyone tell you differently.

-About the author: Jeff Sackmann is a GMAT tutor based in New York City.
-He has created many resources for GMAT preparation, including the popular Total GMAT Math and Total GMAT Verbal, as well as 1,800 practice GMAT math questions.
+About the author: Jeff Sackmann has written many GMAT preparation books, including the popular Total GMAT Math, Total GMAT Verbal, and GMAT 111.
+He has also created explanations for problems in The Official Guide, as well as 1,800 practice GMAT math questions.

-Total GMAT Math
+Total GMAT Verbal